K.C. Jones: Coaching career

 In 1983, Jones took over as head coach of the Boston Celtics, replacing Bill Fitch.
 Jones guided the Larry Bird-led Celtics to championships in 1984 and 1986.
 Also in 1986, Jones led the Eastern squad in the 1986 NBA All-Star Game in Dallas at the Reunion Arena, beating the Western squad 139–132.
 The Celtics won the Atlantic Division in all five of Jones's seasons as head coach and reached the NBA Finals in four of his five years as coach.
 In a surprise announcement, he retired after the 1987–88 season and was succeeded by assistant coach Jimmy Rodgers.
 Jones spent one season in the Celtics' front office in 1988–89, then resigned to join the Seattle SuperSonics as an assistant coach and basketball consultant for the 1989–90 season.
 He served as head coach of the Sonics in 1990–91 and 1991–92.

 In 1994, Jones joined the Detroit Pistons as an assistant coach for one season.
 The Pistons' head coach at that time, Don Chaney, had previously played for Jones with the Celtics.
 Jones was also considered to once again coach the Celtics during the off-season in 1995.
 In 1996, Jones returned to the Boston Celtics, this time as an assistant coach for one season.

 Jones returned to the professional coaching ranks in 1997, guiding the New England Blizzard of the fledgling women's American Basketball League (1996–1998) through its last 1 1/2 seasons of existence.
 The Blizzard made the playoffs in his second year as head coach, but they were summarily dispatched by the San Jose Lasers.

 Personal life

 Jones married Beverly Cain – the sister of his Olympic teammate Carl Cain – in 1959; they had five children together before they divorced.
 He had a sixth child with his second wife, Ellen.
 His son, Kipper, played as a guard at Bentley College.
-His daughter, Bryna, received a basketball and volleyball scholarship to attend the University of Hawaii.
+His daughter, Bryna, received a basketball and volleyball scholarship to attend the University of Hawaiʻi.